 It was only in recovery that I truly understood the correlation between mental illness and addiction and was able to fully recover.

 Read More ⟶

 Drug addiction can affect anyone.
-No one is exempt from risk.
+No one is exempt from the risk for developing an addiction, or substance use disorder (SUD).
 Still, unlike Gen X or Baby Boomers, Millennials are more likely to develop a substance abuse problem.
 For the past 10 years, the generation’s substance abuse rates have skyrocketed.
 According to the Trust for America’s Health and Well Being, from 2006 to 2015, drug-related deaths climbed by 108%, while fatal alcohol poisoning surged to 69%.

 Why are Millennials at such a high risk for addiction?
 There is no one answer.
 Many factors could have led to the generation’s vulnerability to substance abuse.
 According to a study published by the Journal of Studies on Alcohol and Drugs, from 2006 to 2015, drug overdoses among Millennials rose nearly 20%.
 There were 36,422 fatalities related to drug use of American teens and young adults within the study period.
 Below are some possible contributors to why so many Millennials are turning towards drugs and alcohol to cope.

 Leading the adoption of social media was none other than Millennials.
 In 2005, only 5% of adults in the United States used social media.
 Today, over 80% of Americans have a social networking profile.
 Checking and scrolling through platforms is now a daily ritual practiced by millions.
 Still, with all that fast growth also came its challenges.